+Japan Prime Minister Shinzo Abe resigns because of deteriorating health

+Senior lawmaker and close aide of Abe, Tomomi Inada said Abe announced his plan to step down at an emergency meeting of the ruling Liberal Democratic Party.

-Japan Prime Minister Shinzo Abe to brief media about his health amid reports of his resignation
+Japan Prime Minister Shinzo Abe on Friday said he will resign because of his deteriorating health, Japan Times reported.
+Abe made the announcement at a press conference convened to address speculation about his health.

-Japanese government spokesperson Yoshihide Suga quashed speculation and claimed the prime minister was in good health.

-Japan Prime Minister Shinzo Abe will brief the media on Friday about his health amid reports that he is likely to resign as he was not fit to stay in office, AFP reported.
+Senior lawmaker and close aide of Abe, Tomomi Inada said Abe announced his plan to step down at an emergency meeting of the ruling Liberal Democratic Party, according to AFP.
+“I heard his plan,” she added.
+“It was sudden and unexpected.
+I am stunned.”

+The news sent Tokyo stocks plunging more than 2%, with the benchmark Nikkei 225 index reversing earlier gains.

 Speculation over Abe’s health have been doing the rounds ever since he made two hospital visits within a week earlier this month.

 Public broadcaster NHK said Abe wanted to step down to avoid causing problems for his government.

-However, Japanese government spokesperson Yoshihide Suga quashed speculation that Abe may be unable to serve his term and claimed the prime minister remained in good health.
-“In terms of the prime minister’s health, the prime minister himself has said he wishes to work hard and I see him every day and feel that there is no change in his condition,” Suga told reporters at a press conference.
+However, Japanese government spokesperson Yoshihide Suga had earlier quashed speculation that Abe may be unable to serve his term and claimed the prime minister remained in good health.
+“In terms of the prime minister’s health, the prime minister himself has said he wishes to work hard and I see him every day and feel that there is no change in his condition,” Suga had told reporters at a press conference.

-Suga added that he met Abe twice a day and had not noticed anything that indicated he was in poor health, according to The Guardian.
-“It’s premature to talk about ‘post-Abe’, as he still has over a year left in his term,” the spokesperson added.

 Abe made his most recent hospital visit on Monday, the same day he became Japan’s longest-serving prime minister, breaking the record set by his uncle, Eisaku Sato, AP reported.
 Sato served 2,798 days in office from 1964 to 1972.